kaustubhpimparkar123/Logger/readme.md

 ```cpp
 	LOG_INFO("Information %d", number);
 ```
-, also there is no need to put newline character at the end of the message, it will be done automatically.
+Newline character at the end of the message will be done added automatically.

 ## Reference Contents